pulumi/examples/cloud-js-twitter-athena/README.md

 1. Restore NPM modules via `npm install`.

-1. Preview and run the deployment via `pulumi update`.
+1. Preview and run the deployment via `pulumi up`.
 A total of 16 resources are created.

 1. Run `pulumi stack output` to view output properties (or view the stack on pulumi.com).